 As part of the VICS Implementation Plan, WCMICS (on behalf of the VICS) is co-leading a statewide program of work, in partnership with the ACSC.
 Over the next 24 months, the VICS and ACSC will co-design and implement a statewide approach to survivorship care; building on the learnings and momentum created by several recent and large programs of work, including Embed and Spread (E&S) Phase I.

 Project lead: Frezsa Fulia

 PIVOT: Patient Information Videos on Oncofertility Treatment

-Working with the Reproductive Services Unit at the Royal Women's hosptial (the largest provide of fertility preservation service across Victoria for cancer patients); WCMICS will develop local, timely and specific patient videos, that will be available to all, will expand reach to consumers.
+Working with the Reproductive Services Unit at The Royal Women's Hospital (the largest provider of fertility preservation service across Victoria for cancer patients); WCMICS will develop local, timely and specific patient videos, that will be available to all, will expand reach to consumers.
 Our project will enable more patients to be aware of options such as medical fertility preservation with zoladex (a hormone medication), and biological fertility preservation, such as egg freeze, ovarian tissue freeze, sperm freeze and testicular biopsy.

 Project lead: Sachi Bajaj